amyreese/znc-push/README.md

     Authentication token for push notifications.

-    This option must be set when using Notifo, Notify My Android, Prowl or Supertoasty.
+    This option must be set when using Notifo, Notify My Android, Pushover, Prowl or Supertoasty.

 ### Conditions